 |Team||Cash earned||PGC points earned|

-The tournament is split into 3 weeks.
-Each weekend the teams play a series of Bo12 out of which they earn prize money based on their standings.
-At the end of the tournament, the team with the most prize money earned will be declared as the Champion of PCS4: Europe.
+Similar to PCS4, the tournament is split into 3 weeks.
+Each weekend the teams play a series of Bo12 (using the Most Chicken format) out of which they earn prize money based on their standings.
+At the end of the tournament, the team with the most prize money earned will be declared as the Champion of PCS5: Europe.

 - Tournament structure

 - 16 teams

 - The tournament is split into 3 weeks